Skip to content

 ON MARCH 26, 1937, two travel-weary men slowly drove their dusty truck into Sydney, Australia.
 Since leaving the city a year earlier, they had traveled more than 12,000 miles (19,300 km) through some of the most remote and rugged regions of the continent.
 The men were not explorers or adventurers.
 Arthur Willis and Bill Newlands were just two of the zealous pioneers determined to take the good news of God’s Kingdom to the vast Australian outback.

-Up until the late 1920’s, the small number of Bible Students * in Australia had preached mostly in and around the coastal cities and towns.
+Up until the late 1920’s, the small number of Bible Students a in Australia had preached mostly in and around the coastal cities and towns.
 Inland lay the sparsely populated outback, an arid region over half the size of the United States.
 The brothers, however, were keenly aware that Jesus’ followers were to bear witness about him “to the most distant part of the earth,” including the remote Australian outback.
 (Acts 1:8) But how could they accomplish such an enormous task?
 With full faith that Jehovah would bless their efforts, they were determined to do their best.

 PIONEERS PAVE THE WAY